-By the end of each English language proficiency level, an ELL can ELP.2-3.6.
-Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can with prompting and support, with prompting and support, analyze and critique the arguments of others orally and in writing use a few frequently occurring words and phrases to identify a point an author or a speaker makes. • identify a reason an author or a speaker gives to support the main point. tell how one or two reasons support the main point an author or a speaker makes. tell how one or two reasons support the specific points an author or a speaker makes. describe how reasons support the specific points an author or a speaker makes.
+By the end of each English language proficiency level, an English Language Learner can ELP.4-5.6.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can analyze and critique the arguments of others orally and in writing • identify a point an author or speaker makes. identify a reason an author or speaker gives to support a main point agree or disagree with the author or speaker. tell how one or two reasons support the specific points an author or speaker makes or fails to make. describe how reasons support the specific points an author or speaker makes or fails to make. explain how an author or speaker uses reasons and evidence to support or fail to support particular points (at grade 5) identify which reasons and evidence support which points.